AdobeXD/plugin-samples/reference/selection.md

 As a convenience, the setter also accepts a single node or null as valid input.
 However, the getter always returns an array.

 If the user selects nodes one-by-one, by Shift-clicking, this array lists the nodes in the order they were added to the selection.
+If the user selected by other means, e.g. dragging a marquee, the order has no meaning.

 Returns a fresh array each time, so this can be mutated by the caller without interfering with anything.
 Mutating the array does not change the selection - only invoking the 'items' setter changes selection.